 A skin graft is a patch of skin that is removed by surgery from one area of the body and transplanted, or attached, to another area.

 This surgery is usually done while you are under general anesthesia.
-That means you will be unconscious and will not feel pain during the procedure.
+That means you will be asleep and pain-free.

 Healthy skin is taken from a place on your body called the donor site.
 Most people who are having a skin graft have a split-thickness skin graft.
 This takes the two top layers of skin from the donor site (the epidermis) and the layer under the epidermis (the dermis).